miyakogi/conoline.vim/README.md

 Conoline.vim
 ============

 This plugin highlights the line of the cursor, only in the current window.
 The colors change according to the mode (normal/insert).
-Colors in each mode can be independently customizable.
+Colors in each mode are independently customizable.

 This plugin is inspired by this post:
 (http://vimblog.hatenablog.com/entry/vimrc_autocmd)